jawebada/libmbb/docs/HSM.md

 		...
 	} hsm_context_t;

-A pointer to such a state structure is given to the HSM during initialisation (see below) and can be retrieved by event processing functions using the function `mhsm_context`:
+A pointer to such a context structure is given to the HSM during initialisation (see below) and can be retrieved by event processing functions using the function `mhsm_context`: